Financial Safety Tips

 - Ensure virus protection and security software are updated regularly.

-- Ensure computers are patched regularly, particularly operating system and key application with security patches.
+- Ensure computers are patched regularly, particularly operating systems and key applications with security patches.
 It may be possible to sign up for automatic updates for the operating system and many applications.

 - Consider installing spyware detection programs.